crimsonpython24/iterm-setup/debian/README.txt

 3. Xanmod
   Follow things on https://xanmod.org/
-  If AMD GPU firmwares are lacking, go to https://git.kernel.org/pub/scm/linux/kernel/git/firmware/linux-firmware.git/log/
+  Can ignore firmware warnings for AMD GPU (some features are unavailable for integrated graphics)

 4. Theme: https://github.com/vinceliuice/Fluent-gtk-theme
   > reboot after these steps